brunojoenk/golang-project/README.md

 ####

-- Used MacOS to develo app
+- Used MacOS to develo app;
+- Used psotgres database;
 - Used Echo for web framework;
 - Used Swagger to generate and able APIs;
-- Used Gorm ORM
+- Used Gorm ORM;
-- Used Docker
+- Used Docker;
-- Used Make
+- Used Make;

 #### Difficults